 - Bringing new carriers on board has been a challenge

 No matter how thorough your research is, without insights into pricing history, there is little to no way to gauge how a new carrier will react to shifts in the market.

 - You have been unable to push for lower prices when they were called for

 Due to the inherently passive nature of an auction strategy, it doesn’t allow for much nuance in pricing, and you typically receive little to no guidance or interaction with the requesting shipper.

 How can you improve?

 The methods outlined above certainly have their time and place, but for companies that are beginning to encounter those red flags, it may be time to modernize your operations with a more advanced solution.

-With data-driven pricing intelligence tools, supply chain managers are provided with access to the information needed to develop a winning strategy by analyzing both internal company data and external market information to provide tailored, scenario specific guidance.
+With Shipwell’s data-driven Pricing Intelligence tools, supply chain managers are provided with access to the information needed to develop a winning strategy by analyzing both internal company data and external market information to provide tailored, scenario-specific guidance.

 The world of the supply chain manager is complex, dynamic, and competitive.
 Weather, politics, consumer trends, and global events can, will, and have had significant effects on nearly every supply chain.
-But data-driven tools like Shipwell’s pricing intelligence capabilities can help to not only predict and prevent problems, but even turn them into business opportunities.
+But data-driven tools like Shipwell’s Pricing Intelligence can allow shippers to not only predict and prevent problems, but turn them into business opportunities.

-Get a full view into the types of tools, models, and functionalities that are essential to an effective pricing strategy — and how to put them to work in yours.
-Download our latest white paper Gaining pricing confidence: How to leverage data in your strategy
+Get a full view into the types of tools, models, and functionalities that are essential to an effective pricing strategy — and how Shipwell allows you to put them to work in yours with Pricing Intelligence.